-- Comfort of waiting/gates areas

 - Availability of washrooms

 - Flight Information screens

 - Internet access/Wi-Fi

 Satisfaction in ASQ is measured via airports at the airport using paper questionnaires filled in by passengers in the gate immediately before departure.
 Questionnaires are distributed and collected by market researchers Epinion in Q1 2018 and Wilke in Q2-Q4.